Instructor contact information

 • You will be allowed a calculator on the individual final exam.

-• You will not be required to use Rstudio on the individual final exams.
+• You will not be required to use RStudio on the individual final exams.

 • Understand that attending that common hour exam is part of your commitment when you enroll in the course.